-Divalent non-transition metal cations, in particular calcium ( $Ca^{2+}$ ), magnesium ( $Mg^{2+}$ ), and zinc ( $Zn^{2+}$ ), play important roles in many biological processes and diseases.1-10 Calcium is one of the key signaling species triggering changes in conformations of proteins involved, among others, in interactions between neurons, contraction of muscle cells, or exocytosis.
+Divalent non-transition metal cations, in particular calcium (Ca2+), magnesium (Mg2+), and zinc (Zn2+), play important roles in many biological processes and diseases.
+1-10 Calcium is one of the key signaling species triggering changes in conformations of proteins involved, among others, in interactions between neurons, contraction of muscle cells, or exocytosis.
 Magnesium is vital, for example, for enzymatic catalysis including ATP synthesis and for stabilizing nucleic acids.3-5 Similarly, zinc is essential for proper function of many enzymes involved, e.g., in cell growth and reproduction, as well as for DNA stability and gene expression.
 The biological functions of these ions are realized by specialized ion-binding structures of the relevant biomolecules, such as the calcium-binding EF-hand motif and the zinc finger in proteins or phosphate-containing nucleic acid backbone motifs for binding of magnesium.
-Carboxylate of the side chain of glutamate or aspartate, or monovalent phosphate of the DNA/RNA backbone of phosphorylated biomolecules are examples of biologically relevant negatively charged groups that interact with divalent cations.
-Here, we focus on the former group with the aim to elucidate the structural and energetic details of the interaction between a carboxylate anion with $Ca^{2+}/Mg^{2+}/Zn^{2+}$ in an aqueous environment.
+10 Carboxylate of the side chain of glutamate or aspartate, or monovalent phosphate of the DNA/RNA backbone of phosphorylated biomolecules are examples of biologically relevant negatively charged groups that interact with divalent cations.
+Here, we focus on the former group with the aim to elucidate the structural and energetic details of the interaction between an acetate anion-previously shown to be a good proxy for ion pairing of biologically relevant carboxylate groups-with Ca2+/Mg2+/Zn2+ in an aqueous environment.
+Note that we aim to model here an isolated carboxylate group rather than specific strong binding sites made of multiple carboxylates.